enebular/docs/en/InfoMotion/DataSourceAPIGateway.md

 # Creating an API Gateway DataSource

-The following section is An example of using API Gateway as a datasource.
+The following section is an example of using API Gateway as a datasource.

 ## Using Lambda to return data